 My editor said I’ve personified DIY investing based on the investing content I’ve written since 2009.
 Therefore, if I haven’t encouraged people to invest more on their own based on the knowledge they’ve accumulated, then this site wouldn’t have grown.

-Here are five key traits to have if you want to become a DIY investor.
+Here are five key traits to have if you want to become a successful DIY investor.

 - Discipline.
 As a DIY investor, you must consistently save and invest your cash flow.
 You must consistently stay on top of your investments to make sure your capital is properly allocated.
 If you have a tendency to not pay your bills on time, DIY investing is probably not for you.